 Nothing beats getting your first real bike!
-Like adult bikes, it’s important to get the correct kids bike size so that your little rider is comfortable and confident.
+Like adult bikes, it’s important to get the correct kids bike sizes so that your little rider is comfortable and confident.

 Kids bikes are generally measured by the size of their wheels.
 This differs from adult bikes, which are generally measured by the size of their frame.
 This is because adult bikes get more specialised and need different wheels for different applications.

 The key dimension for a kids bike is the diameter of the wheel.
-The chart below is a general guide to choosing the correct size bike for your child.
+The chart below is a general guide to choosing the correct kids bike sizes.

 Guide to Kid’s Bike Sizes

 Kids grow fast, but don’t be tempted into buying too far ahead of their correct size.
 A bike that’s the right size will be easier to control, making learning and confidence-building much easier.

 The following is a guide only.
 If in doubt, please visit your local Reid Dealer and try a bike.
 Different riders will be more comfortable on different bikes, so it’s always worth a test ride if possible.

 16” kids bikes typically include training wheels to help get things started.
 20” bikes can generally have training wheels to help new riders.
 Reid kids bikes also have adjustable handlebars, stems and saddles to get the fit just right and give you some adjustability as the child grows.

 Safety and Comfort